Nihar3453/AutoML-Classification-Experiments/README.md

 -Customer churn prediction with AutoML on tabular data

--Image classification using AutoKeras on the MNIST dataset

 -Binary classification for heart disease detection using AutoGluon

 Each notebook demonstrates end-to-end workflows for automated model selection, hyperparameter tuning, and performance evaluation, showcasing the advantages of AutoML in both tabular and image data scenarios.